-The MRO HiRISE team andas well as the PDS are both currently developing plans that include hardware and software procurement, operations center design, product distribution mechanisms, and archive media production.
+The MRO HiRISE team and the PDS are both currently developing plans that include hardware and software procurement, operations center design, product distribution mechanisms, and archive media production.
 The volume of data and the size of the individual products are the design variables with the most impact at this time.
 The possible use of JPEG 2000 directly affects these two variables.

-Since JPEG 2000 will most likely be used in the online repository, in any case the decision on whether or not the PDS will allow JPEG 2000 in the archive impacts the proposed interface and must be made as soon as possible.
+Since JPEG 2000 will most likely be used in the online repository, the decision on whether or not the PDS will allow JPEG 2000 in the archive impacts the proposed interface and must be made as soon as possible.